svt/gradle-yapp-publisher-plugin/README.md

 ## What is it?

-A Gradle plugin for publishing and optionally signing Java and Kotlin packages to Maven Central, Gradle Portal, GitHub, GitLab.
+A Gradle plugin for publishing and optionally signing Java and libraries packages to Maven Central, Gradle Portal, GitHub, GitLab.

 ## Why does it exist?